-It’s been two years since the European Unions’ data privacy legislation took effect.
+It’s been about two years since the European Unions’ data privacy legislation took effect.
 The agency responsible for enforcing the requirements of the General Data Protection Regulations (GDPR) has been busy.
-Since 2018, there have been hundreds of fines issued to businesses including global giants such as Google and Facebook.
+Since 2018, there have been hundreds of fines issued to businesses including global giants like Google and Facebook.
 In all, fines levied on companies for failing to meet GDPR compliance requirements totaled more than €114 million (or roughly $126 million) by February 2020.

 The start of this year hasn’t been kind to business owners and executives.
 Remaining GDPR compliant became a lot more complex once workforces had to start working from home for extended periods.
-While productivity tools, connection protocols and adequate hardware took priority to keep systems safe and staff operational, physical security should be on the agenda going forward.
+While productivity tools, connection protocols, and adequate hardware took priority to keep systems safe and staff operational, physical security should be on the agenda going forward.

 There are also looming changes in the GDPR landscape and new case law to take into account.
-Regulators believe the fines already levied haven’t had the required effect on organisations and will be pushing for harsher penalties in the coming year.
+Regulators believe the fines already levied haven’t had the required effect on organizations and will be pushing for harsher penalties in the coming year.
 Additionally, data transfer between using standard contract clauses still hasn’t been resolved.
 The Schrems II case is nearing conclusion and should provide clarity around these contentious issues.

 Changes in the GDPR Compliance Landscape